-At the same time, if I anyone can be encouraged to run, or join an event, especially this one because of my feedback, I know that can only be a good thing!
+At the same time, if I can encourage one person to run, or join an event, especially this one because of my feedback, I know Sthat can only be a good thing!
 So, if you have any questions about Endure, please post below.

 For me, when packing next year (and anyone else needing reminding), things not to forget next year!